Postage Stamp Price Guide — Rare and Vintage Stamp Values

 4. Stamp collectors are called philatelists, from the Greek words meaning "love of tax exemption" — a reference to the prepaid postage concept that stamps represented when introduced in 1840.

-5. The world's first postage stamp, the 1840 British Penny Black, featured Queen Victoria and introduced the concept of prepaid postage to the world.
+5. The world's first postage stamp, the 1840 British Penny Black, featured Queen Victoria and introduced the concept of prepaid postage.
 Used examples are surprisingly affordable at around $50–$200 due to the large number printed.

 6. A stamp's gum — the adhesive on the back — is critically important to value.
-A never-hinged stamp (NH) with full original gum can be worth 3–5 times more than an identical stamp with a hinge mark from a collector's album.
+A never-hinged stamp (NH) with full original gum can be worth 3–5 times more than an identical stamp with a hinge mark.

 7. The Swedish Treskilling Yellow — a stamp printed in the wrong color in 1855 — sold for $2,300,000 in 1996.
 It remains one of only a handful of known color error stamps from the classic era.

-8. During World War II, the U.S. issued Savings Stamps that children could collect in booklets — when filled, the booklet could be exchanged for a War Bond.
+8. During World War II, the U.S. issued Savings Stamps that children could collect in booklets — when filled, they could be exchanged for a War Bond.
 Complete booklets in fine condition are now collectible in their own right.

 9. A coil waste stamp — produced from leftover perforated coil stock — is one of the most technical rarities in U.S. philately.
 The 1914 coil waste issues are among the most valuable 20th-century U.S. stamps, with singles selling for over $10,000.